rootisgod/rootisgod/content/posts/drafts/2021-08-13-Creating-A-Custom-Prometheus-Exporter-With-Poweshell.md

 $http.Prefixes.Add("http://localhost:$($listen_port)/")
 $http.Start()

-# INFINTE LOOP - Used to listen for requests
+# INFINITE LOOP - Used to listen for requests
 while ($http.IsListening) {
     # When a request is made in a web browser the GetContext() method will return a request object
     $context = $http.GetContext()